ShipengHu-777/Interactive-conversation-workload/README.md

 ### Observation 1

-To get the conversatioin duration of each user's multi-round conversation, run:
+To get the conversation duration of each user's multi-round conversation, run:
 ```
 python3 conversation_duration.py
 ```